Overview

 Accessing to values and types in inline C++ code

-You can access to Sacalon's variable and types in inline C++ codes in Sacalon by adding __sacalon__
+You can access to Sacalon's variable and types in inline C++ codes in Sacalon by adding __sacalon__ prefix to a name, for example:

 function add(a:int,b:int){